frictionlessdata/website-old/guides/point-location-data.md

 * Does the geopoint type validation enforce:
     * Longitude ± 180
     * Latitude ± 90
-* How do you [constrain values](https://discuss.okfn.org/t/how-to-constrain-geopoint-values/5574) to a minimum bounding rectangle?
+* [Currently](https://github.com/frictionlessdata/specs/issues/345) you cannot use the `minimum` or `maximum` constraint to limit longitude or latitude values to a to a minimum bounding rectangle
 * The order of Lon, Lat is defined in the standard but:
     * may not be obvious to the person looking at the file
-    * may not be machine-readable without referring to resources outside the data package
+    * may not be machine-readable without referring to resources outside the Data Package

 ### 3. Geopoint, object